Open secret

 An open secret is information that was originally intended to be confidential but has at some point been disclosed and is known to many people.
 Open secrets are secrets in the sense that they are excluded from formal or official discourse, but they are open in the sense that they are familiar and referred to in idioms and language games, though these often require explanation for outsiders.

 United States government

 Area 51

-One famous open secret is that of Area 51, a United States military base containing an aircraft testing facility.
+One well-known open secret is that of Area 51, a United States military base containing an aircraft testing facility.
 The U.S. government did not explicitly affirm the existence of any military facility near Groom Lake, Lincoln County, Nevada, until 2013, when the CIA released documents revealing that the site was established to test spy planes.
 While the general location of the base is now officially acknowledged, the base does not appear on government maps or in declassified satellite photography.
 Yet despite this, the base was demonstrably and widely acknowledged to exist for many years before the CIA officially confirmed its existence.
 The immense secrecy has made it the frequent subject of conspiracy theories and a central component to UFO folklore.